pretix/pretix/doc/api/resources/scheduled_exports.rst

 owner                                 string                     Email address of the user who created this schedule (read-only).
-                                                                 This address will always receive the export and the export will only contain data that this user has permission to access at the time of the export. export_identifier                     string                     Identifier of the export to run, see :ref:`rest-exporters` export_form_data                      object                     Input data for the export, format depends on the export, see :ref:`rest-exporters` for more details.
+                                                                 This address will always receive the export and the export will only contain data that this user has permission to access at the time of the export. **We consider this field experimental, it's behaviour might change in the future.
+                                                                 Note that the email address of a user can change at any time.** export_identifier                     string                     Identifier of the export to run, see :ref:`rest-exporters` export_form_data                      object                     Input data for the export, format depends on the export, see :ref:`rest-exporters` for more details.